sudojoseph/yaballe_home_assignment/README.md

 ```

-***Just a small note: if a user adds a product to their favorites but it's not currently saved in MongoDB, it won't show up in the GET request.***
+***Just a small note: if a user adds a product to their favorites but the product is not currently saved in MongoDB, it won't show up in the GET request.***